dustoff06/CORAL/readme.md

 The paper develops:

-- the constrained optimization formulation;
+- the constrained optimization formulation
-- source-fidelity constraints;
+- source-fidelity constraints
-- the oblique-manifold reparameterization;
+- the oblique-manifold reparameterization
-- the geometric interpretation;
+- the geometric interpretation
-- exact-decorrelation theory;
+- exact-decorrelation theory
-- the threshold $\rho_\star(R)$;
+- the threshold $\rho_\star(R)$
-- constructive lower and rigorous upper bounds;
+- constructive lower and rigorous upper bounds
-- PCA and ZCA benchmarks;
+- PCA and ZCA benchmarks
-- support-restricted CORAL;
+- support-restricted CORAL
-- simulation experiments;
+- simulation experiments
-- empirical applications; and
+- empirical applications
-- supporting figures and manuscript materials.
+- supporting figures and manuscript materials

 The paper provides the formal statistical and mathematical description of CORAL.